Antonio-III/obsidian-notes/BSU/Smartphone Apps.md

 	id("kotlin-parcelize")
 ```

-Create a `package` inside `com.example.notesapp`.
-Name it "data".
+Create a `package` inside `com.example.notesapp`. name it: "data".

-Then create a `package` inside "data".
-Name it "entity".
+Then create a `package` inside "data". name it: "entity".

-Inside "entity", create a `kotlin class` file, select `Data class`.
-Name it "Notes".
+Inside "entity", create a `kotlin class` file, select `Data class`. name it: "Notes".

 Write this code inside the "Notes" class:
 ```